oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ### 3.1.2 CONNACK

-OpenC2 Producers and Consumers MUST receive and process  the CONNACK control packet, as specified in the
-[MQTT v5.0](#mqtt-v50) specification, after requesting  a connection to the MQTT Broker.
+OpenC2 Producers and Consumers MUST receive and process the CONNACK control packet, as specified in the [MQTT v5.0](#mqtt-v50) specification section 3.2, after requesting  a connection to the MQTT Broker.
+This specification makes no recommendations regarding values for the CONACK properties defined in section 3.2.2.3 of the [MQTT v5.0](#mqtt-v50) specification.

 ### 3.1.3 PUBLISH